What is an Employee Pulse Survey? 7 Questions You Should be Asking

 Choose the Right Survey Tool

-The best employee pulse survey software allow employees to answer from any device at their own time.
+The best employee pulse survey tools allow employees to answer from any device at their own time.
 Employee engagement platforms offer organizations an intuitive tool to construct and instantly disseminate pulse surveys and polls.

 Providing employees the flexibility to answer the survey on their own time will help generate higher response rates.
 Within the platform itself, leadership teams can send reminders, prompts, direct messages, and workplace social posts.